 My wife and I have very little knowledge of the Spanish language, but we have always felt comfortable driving anywhere in Costa Rica, getting gas, or even fixing a tire.
 Costa Ricans see a lot of tourists and they are exceptionally patient.
 Driving in Costa Rica requires no skill that any driver in the U.S. doesn't already possess.
-The most relevant pointer is that one must adjust driving time to account for 40-45 mph driving speeds.
+The most relevant pointer is that one must adjust driving time to account for lower driving speeds.

 Driving in Costa Rica is generally no big deal in most areas.
 However, there are some things to consider.
 First, it's impossible to treat most paved highways in Costa Rica as if one is driving on a U.S. highway.
 Most are two lanes with intermittent poor sections needing repair, and there are almost never shoulders on the roads.
 Passing cars is an art form.
 Even buses behave badly by U.S. standards.
-Travelers shouldn't start driving the way most Costa Ricans do (Costa Ricans will be the first to admit this).
+Travelers shouldn't start driving the way most locals do (Costa Ricans will be the first to admit this).
 Play it safe and don't get in a hurry.
-One will likely be driving about 40 mph on most paved roads.
+One will likely be driving about 40 mph on most paved highway roads.
 Also, avoid San Jose if at all possible.
 The airport is actually outside of San Jose, so try and start with an itinerary that doesn't begin with the heaviest traffic going southeast from the airport.

 Secondly, Officials are now asking for original passports if a driver is stopped for any infraction.
 Police used to accept a passport photocopy, but they are now looking for the real deal.
 There are a few checkpoints that are set up on roads just to check tourists.
 These are local uniformed police just doing their job.
 I don't worry much about them anymore, but one shouldn't go out driving without the original passport even on short day trips.